aldelaro5/Bug-Fables-Internal-Docs/docs/SetText/Letter slots.md

 Such a TextMesh is refered to as a letter slot.
 Letter slots are the building blocks of SetText's rendering.
 Every piece of text rendered from SetText is done with letter slots.
 Since the game enforces a limit of 500, it means that at any given moment, at most 500 letter slots may be in use by SetText.

 What a letter slot represents depends on the rendering system.
 In [regular letter rendering](Letter%20Rendering%20Methods/Regular%20Letter%20Rendering.md), each letter slot is a single character while in [single letter rendering](Letter%20Rendering%20Methods/Single%20Letter%20Rendering.md), each letter slot is a complete line.
 The main purpose of the latter is to use the least amount of letter slots whily having much less, but sufficient compatibility with the various visual effects the former rendering method provides.
+Using less letter slots has many performance benefits since less TextMesh and font Materials are in use.

 Since 500 characters isn't a whole lot and it would be easy to run out of letter slots, SetText makes sure to periodically free the letter slots it no longer needs to render.
 Doing this allows to use the same letter slots that were used previously after they were freed.
 So effectively, the 500 limit only applies for a single moment: there cannot be more than 500 letter slots rendered on screen at the same time, but reusing letter slots that were freed is fine.